robencr8/mashaaer-core/KNOWN_ISSUES.md

 - `FEEDBACK_TOOL_DOCUMENTATION.md` - Detailed documentation on the feedback tool integration
 - `FEEDBACK_TOOL_SUMMARY.md` - Summary of findings related to the feedback tool
 - `static/feedback_tool_guide.html` - Guide for using the feedback tool with workarounds

+## Web Application Feedback Tool Integration

+The web application feedback tool has been experiencing connectivity issues despite the server being fully operational.
+We have implemented several enhancements to fix this issue:

+1. Created specialized endpoints optimized for the feedback tool
+2. Enhanced CORS configuration to support multiple origins
+3. Added diagnostic and testing tools to isolate connectivity issues
+4. Improved logging and diagnostics for troubleshooting

+For more details, see the comprehensive documentation in `FEEDBACK_TOOL_DOCUMENTATION.md` and summary in `FEEDBACK_TOOL_SUMMARY.md`.

+If issues persist despite these changes, it may indicate network or infrastructure issues outside of the application's control.